CareStackCareStack

 Everything To Know About Dental Charting in 2023

-Did you know that in research conducted by Nathan L Brown and Victoria E Jephcote in 2017, 44% of the dental charts were inaccurate among the 1128 charts analyzed?
+Did you know that in a research conducted by Nathan L Brown and Victoria E Jephcote in 2017, 44% of the dental charts were inaccurate among the 1128 charts analyzed?

 The significant errors they found included inaccurate tooth numbers, dental restorations documented on incorrect teeth, and even restorations completely missing from the dental chart.